HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 ### Next Meeting(s)

-- Next meeting will be 1 April
+- Next meeting will be 1 April - no joke!